dyeramosu/AC215_snapnutrition/README.md

 ![](./reports/SolutionArchitecture.png)

-Here is our overall solution archtecture with our processes, executions, and states.
+Here is our overall solution architecture with our processes, executions, and states.

 #### **Technical Architecture**